 Barriers to education and employment.
 Without surgery, children with cleft conditions experience challenges in school performance, often requiring additional support from their caregivers.
 In Jordan, 29% of patients arriving at Operation Smile programs reported that their school performance was impacted by their condition, and 29% of caregivers stay home to provide necessary support.

-To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities, the hubs, to train providers in under-resourced areas, the spokes, where most patients lack access to care.
+To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

 FIVE-YEAR VISION

-Operation Smile will provide education and training opportunities for local health workers across various specialties, including surgery, dentistry, nursing and anesthesia.
+Operation Smile will provide education and training opportunities for local health workers across multiple specialties, including surgery, dentistry, nursing and anesthesia.
 We will grow our volunteer base by bringing together dedicated volunteers both from within the country and abroad to expand and evolve the educational programs we offer.

-Operation Smile aims to expand its hub and spoke model to reach more patients in need of care.
+Operation Smile aims expand its hub and spoke model to reach more patients in need of care.
 This will allow us to gain a 50% increase in program outputs over the next five years.